Robert Tor Russell: Early life

 Robert Tor Russell was born in Hitchin, Hertfordshire in 1888 and was educated at Bedford Modern School.
-In 1906, he became a pupil of his father, the architect S. B. Russell (1864–1955), and qualified to practice in 1913.
+In 1906, he became a pupil of his father, the architect Samuel Bridgman Russell (1864–1955), and qualified to practice in 1913.
 In 1914, he was offered the position of assistant to John Begg, consulting architect to the Government of India.

 Career

 Military service

 Russell's career in architecture was interrupted by the First World War.
 He served in Mesopotamia (Iraq) with the Artists Rifles and was Mentioned in Despatches and awarded the Distinguished Service Order for action during the British advance on Turkish-held Baghdad in the early months of 1917.
-His citation was as follows: 'For conspicuous gallantry and devotion to duty in charging the enemy's trench which was strongly held.
-He then led a bombing attack and cleared two-hundred yards of the trench.
-Later, he maintained his position for four hours, when reinforcements arrived'.
+His citation was as follows:

 New Delhi

-In 1919 he returned to India and rose to become Chief Architect to the PWD.
-In this position he led the team that established the monumental architecture of New Delhi according to the neo-classical model envisaged by Sir Edwin Lutyens.
-His main creative period was between 1929 and 1933.
-During this period he designed Teen Murti Bhavan (Flagstaff House) originally for the Commander in Chief of the British Indian Army; it subsequently became the residence of Jawaharlal Nehru.
+In 1919, he returned to India and rose to become Chief Architect to the PWD.
+In this position, he led the team that established the monumental architecture of New Delhi, according to the neo-classical model envisaged by Sir Edwin Lutyens.
+His main creative period was between 1929 and 1933, the peak of the Construction of New Delhi.
+During this period, he designed Teen Murti Bhavan (Flagstaff House) originally for the Commander in Chief of the British Indian Army; it subsequently became the residence of Jawaharlal Nehru.
 The Eastern and Western Courts on Janpath (Queensway) built to accommodate Indian legislators were Russell's work, as were the bungalows numbers 1,3,5,7 Lok Kalyan Marg, which now comprise 7, Lok Kalyan Marg, the official residence of the Indian Prime Minister.

 Russell also designed Safdarjung Airport, National Stadium, Delhi, and several colonial mansions and government housing in the area which is known as Lutyens' Delhi In 1931, he designed the round New Delhi General Post Office (Gole Dak Khana) building in the Gole Market locality.
 Situated inside a busy roundabout earlier known as Alexandra Place.
 He also designed the Pataudi Palace for the Nawabs of Pataudi, in Haryana.
 Russell's most obvious legacy is Connaught Place, two concentric circles of colonnaded streets modelled after the Georgian architecture of Royal Crescent in the English city of Bath, which became the commercial hub of the City.

 He was appointed CIE for his work on the development of New Delhi in 1930.